rkirov/blog/content/posts/incremental_computation_2.md

 Of course, I cheated in creating this by applying well-known mathematical equalities (check my work).
 The question of interest is how to extract that from the original function definition.
-And can this be done for any general computation, not just numerical.
+Can this be done for any general computation, not just numerical?

 Deriving such derivative function in the lambda calculus is described in the paper [A Theory of Changes for Higher-Order